How to get a police certificate in Thailand

 With regard to Thailand visas, I would recommend taking a copy of every visa that you have had while living in the country, just to avoid the possibility of any problems when you get to the office.

-It is also a good idea to take your original passports as well, just in case.
-This is Thailand after all and anything could happen!
+It is also a good idea to take your original passports as well, just in case you need to make an additional copy.

 Apply for your police certificate in person if you are in the country

-If you are not living in Bangkok, this can be a bit of a pain, because of the additional travel involved, but unfortunately, nowhere else in the country is allowed to issue a police certificate at this point in time, so you’ll just have to take it on the chin.
+If you are not living in Bangkok, this can be a bit of a pain, because of the additional travel involved, but unfortunately, nowhere else in the country is allowed to issue a police certificate at this point in time, so you’ll just have to take grin and bear it!

 Call ahead before you travel!

 The Police Clearance Service Centre is open from 08:30-16:30 on weekdays and does not close for lunch.
-The only times that it is closed are outside these hours and on public holidays, however, I would strongly advise that you call them on 02 205 2168 a couple of days before you travel to double check that they will be open.
+The only times that it is closed are outside these hours and on public holidays.
+However, I strongly advise that you call them on 02 205 2168 a couple of days before you travel, to confirm that they will be open.

 I travelled down with my family on a normal weekday, only to discover that the clearance centre staff had been seconded to provide support for an ASEAN meeting that was taking place in the capital.
 This meant that I had to go back the following day to get my business done, which was less than ideal, seeing as how I was staying in Chiang Mai, some 700km away!

 Homepage of the Thailand Police Clearance Service Centre website.
-Note: The download link for the application form does not work!
+2024 Update: Links to application forms now work!

-Note: While events like exceptional closures might well be notified in the press and on TV, such notifications may well not be in English and are easily missed.
-For example, the Police Clearance Service Centre website itself, is fairly basic and does not have any information about opening times, let alone special closures on it.
-The best thing to do is to call ahead to check that they are open for business.
+Note: While events like exceptional closures might well be notified in the press and on TV, such notifications may not be in English and are easily missed.
+Also, even though the Police Clearance Service Centre website is now pretty good, it doesn’t detail special closures, so the best thing to do is call ahead and check that they are open for business before you travel.
 The number is: 02 205 2168.

 Travel to the Royal Thailand Police Headquarters in Bangkok